Samsung Experience Home Missing Icons/Widgets (Fix)

 If you are about to reset anything, take screenshots of every home screen panel.
 This makes rebuilding fast and accurate.

-If icons and widgets keep disappearing after you ruled out storage, cache, and problematic apps, stop before you try risky firmware tools.
+If icons and widgets keep disappearing after you have ruled out storage, cache, and problematic apps, stop before trying risky firmware tools.
 Firmware flashing can introduce new issues like Secure Check Fail errors, and it is rarely necessary for missing icons.
-If you reach this point, it is better to capture screenshots, note the model and software version, and contact official support.
+At that point, take screenshots, note the model and software version, and contact official support.

 Do I need to reinstall my launcher completely?
 Usually no. Most missing icon/widget problems come from a conflict or state corruption that can be fixed with safer steps first.